 Once you make a presentation, it’s time to spread the word.
 Prezi gives you a variety of ways to share your presentation.
-Send a trackable view link, create an exported file that you can present even without an internet connection, or convert it to a PDF to email or print.
+Send a trackable view link, create a file that you can present even without an internet connection, or convert it to a PDF to email or print.
 So, who’ll you share your presentation with?

 Sharing a presentation’s view link